dotlang/language/Enhancements.md

 ```

 ? - some more thinking about template syntax for fn definition and call and specialization, and how it is used to implement dynamic method dispatch at runtime.

+? - plan: bootstrap in a C compiler, then for next versions, write the compiler in Electron language itself.
+We have to determine what should be included in the boostratepped version.